JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 Time was when the Milky Way was considered to be about 80,000 light years in diameter.
 More recently the figure of 100,000 light years has been used.
 But new studies have shown that the Milky Way has an extensive and massive halo of stars around it and now the figure of 300,000 light years is being mentioned as an appropriate size for our galaxy.
 In addition, there are a number of dwarf galaxies that seem to be in orbit around the Milky Way.
 If considered to be a part of the Milky Way, the size of the galaxy is very close to 500,000 light years in diameter.
 This figure is remarkably the same one that *The Urantia Book* uses as the size for Orvonton.
 It says,

-> “From the outermost system of inhabited worlds to the center of the Superuniverse is a trifle less than two hundred and fifty thousand light-years.”
-[UB 32:2.11](/en/The_Urantia_Book/32#p2_11)
+> “From the outermost system of inhabited worlds to the center of the Superuniverse is a trifle less than two hundred and fifty thousand light-years.” <a id="a32_151"></a>[UB 32:2.11](/en/The_Urantia_Book/32#p2_11)

 If 250 thousand is the radius, then 500 thousand must be the diameter.

 ## How many stars are in our Milky Way Galaxy?

 This is an important question.
 Many older sources give the figure that is still widely cited of 100 billion stars, but this figure is woefully out of date.
-On [UB 15:6.10](/en/The_Urantia_Book/15#p6_10) *The Urantia Book* says,
+On <a id="a38_159"></a>[UB 15:6.10](/en/The_Urantia_Book/15#p6_10) *The Urantia Book* says,

 > “The Superuniverse of Orvonton is illuminated and warmed by more than ten trillion blazing suns.
 These suns are the stars of your observable astronomic system.
-More than two trillion are too distant and too small ever to be seen from Urantia.”
-[UB 15:6.10](/en/The_Urantia_Book/15#p6_10)
+More than two trillion are too distant and too small ever to be seen from Urantia.” <a id="a40_246"></a>[UB 15:6.10](/en/The_Urantia_Book/15#p6_10)

 Wow, ten trillion suns!
 So how are we going to get from 100 billion to ten trillion?
 The answer is - gradually.